luke-h1/lhowsam.com/README.md

 ### Lint

-Lint the code according to eslintrc file, for consistency.
+Lint the code according to the Airbnb eslint config

 ```shell
 npm run lint